1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

 **III.
 Complete the postcard.
 Choose the correct form.**
             The island is very peaceful.
 (0) Life/ A-life is good here.
 Everybody moves at a nice slow pace.
 People have (1) time/ a time to stop and talk.
-It’s (2) experience/ an experience I won’t forget a long time.
+It’s (2) Ví dụperience/ an Ví dụperience I won’t forget a long time.
 There aren’t many shops, so I can’t spend all my money, although I did buy (3) painting/ a painting yesterday.
             Now I’m sitting on the beach reading (4) paper/ a paper.
 The hotel breakfast is so enormous that I don’t need to have lunch.
 I’ve just brought (5) orange/ an orange with me to eat later.
 I’ve been trying all the